publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVI/ptA/m__us_usc_t42_s1382.md

 [Pub.
 L. 103–296, title II, § 201(b)(3)(F)][/us/pl/103/296/s201/b/3/F], Aug.
 15, 1994, [108 Stat.
 1505][/us/stat/108/1505], provided that:

-> “In any case in which an individual is eligible for supplemental security income benefits under title XVI of the Social Security Act \[this subchapter\] by reason of disability, the determination of disability was made by the Secretary of Health and Human Services during or before the 180-day period following the date of the enactment of this Act \[Aug.
-15, 1994\], and alcoholism or drug addiction is a contributing factor material to the Secretary’s determination that the individual is disabled, for purposes of section 1611(e)(3)(A)(v) of the Social Security Act \[subsec. (e)(3)(A)(v) of this section\] (added by the amendment made by subparagraph (A) of this paragraph)—
+> “In any case in which an individual is eligible for supplemental security income benefits under title XVI of the Social Security Act \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\] by reason of disability, the determination of disability was made by the Secretary of Health and Human Services during or before the 180-day period following the date of the enactment of this Act \[Aug.
+15, 1994\], and alcoholism or drug addiction is a contributing factor material to the Secretary’s determination that the individual is disabled, for purposes of section 1611(e)(3)(A)(v) of the Social Security Act \[[42 U.S.C.
+1382(e)(3)(A)(v)][/us/usc/t42/s1382/e/3/A/v]\] (added by the amendment made by subparagraph (A) of this paragraph)—

 >     “(i) the first month of such eligibility beginning after 180 days after the date of the enactment of this Act shall be treated as the individual’s first month of such eligibility; and